 Third party funds under management

-The third party funds under management are funds held in trust for certain clients.
-They are not used for government purposes and therefore are not included in the Department’s financial statements.
+The Department has responsibility for transactions and balances relating to trust funds held on behalf of third parties external to the Department.
+Funds managed on behalf of third parties are not recognised in these financial statements as they are managed on a fiduciary and custodial basis, and therefore are not controlled by the Department.

 The Department maintains three such trusts: the Biological Disaster Fund; the e-Technology Fund; and the International Network Association Fund.
 The biological disaster fund was transferred to the Department from the Department of Natural Resources under the Administrative Arrangements Order [No.xxx] 2016.

 Any earnings on the funds held pending distribution are also applied to the trust funds under management as appropriate.